Guidelines and Procedures

 Conservation Restrictions | Electrical Power | Equipment | Copies | Legal Restrictions

-These Guidelines and Procedures are only for professional non-wedding photographing and filming of Lee Chapel.
+These Guidelines and Procedures are only for professional non-wedding photography and videography of Lee Chapel.
 For the policy on personal photography allowed in Lee Chapel, please click Personal Photography.
 For wedding photography protocols and agreement, please click Wedding Photography.

-To request approval, the individual or company must submit the following written information to the museum manager, in addition to the attached Permission Request/ Agreement:
+To request approval, the individual or company must submit the following written information to the Site Manager, in addition to the attached Permission Request/ Agreement:

 - A detailed description of the project